Compositional Verification of Concurrency Using Past-Time Temporal Epistemic Logic: Case Study: Peterson's Algorithm

 \subsection{Event predicates for key instructions}

 To connect the logical proof to program steps, it is convenient to name a few derived \emph{event predicates}.
-Because control locations are part of the state, we can recognize that a specific instruction just executed by looking at the \emph{previous} location of the active thread.
+Because control locations are part of the state, we can recognize that a specific instruction has just executed by looking at the \emph{previous} location of the active thread.
+For thread \(i\in\{0,1\}\), define: